-In classical team formation research, the team with maximum expected utility is chosen, based on a model of the capabilities of each agent (Nair and Tambe 2005; Guttmann 2008).
+In classical team formation research, the team with maximum expected utility is chosen, based on a model of the capabilities of each agent [1, 2].
 However, in many domains we do not have such a model.
-The study of "ad-hoc" teamwork deals with multiagent teams with absence of information (Barrett et al. 2013; Agmon and Stone 2012).
+The study of "ad-hoc" teamwork deals with multi-agent teams with absence of information [9, 10].
 They focus, however, on how a new agent must decide its behavior in order to cooperate with agents of unknown type, not on picking the best team.

 Concerning voting, this paper is related to the view of voting as a way to discover an optimal choice (or ranking).
-Classical models study this view of voting only for teams of identical agents (List and Goodin 2001; Conitzer and Sandholm 2005).
-However, more recent works are also considering agents with different probability distribution functions.
-Caragiannis, Procaccia, and Shah (2013) study which voting rules converge to a true ranking as the number of agents (not necessarily identical) goes to infinity.
-In Soufiani, Parkes, and Xia (2012) the problem of inferring the true ranking is studied, assuming agents with different pdfs, but drawn from the same family.
+Classical models study this view of voting only for teams of identical agents [11, 12].
+However, more recent works are also considering agents with different probability distribution functions (pdfs).
+Caragiannis, Procaccia, and Shah (2013) [13] study which voting rules converge to a true ranking as the number of agents (not necessarily identical) goes to infinity.
+In [14] the problem of inferring the true ranking is studied, assuming agents with different pdfs, but drawn from the same family.
 Even though recent works on voting are not assuming identical agents, they still do not provide a way to find the best teams of voting agents.

 More related works can be found in the study of ensemble systems.
-These are the construction of a strong classifier by combining multiple weak classifiers, for example by voting (Polikar 2012).
-An important problem is how to form the ensemble system, i.e., how to pick the classifiers that lead to the best predictions (Fu et al. 2012).
+These are the construction of a strong classifier by combining multiple weak classifiers, for example by voting [15].
+An important problem is how to form the ensemble system, i.e., how to pick the classifiers that lead to the best predictions [16].
 Our model, based on the notion of spreading tail and non-spreading tail agents allow us to make many predictions about teams as the action space and/or number of agents change, and also compare the rate of change of the performance of different teams.
 To the best of our knowledge, there is no model similar to ours in the ensemble system literature.

-Model for Analysis of Diversity in Teams
+3 Model for Analysis of Diversity in Teams

 Consider a problem defined by choosing an action a from a set of possible actions A. Each a has an utility U(a), and our goal is to maximize the utility.
-We always list the actions in order from best to worst, therefore $U(a_j) \ge U(a{j+1}) \forall j$ $(a_0$ is the best action).
-This does not mean that newly added actions have lower utility, as we can always reorder the actions.
-In some tasks (like in Section Experimental Analysis), a series of actions are chosen across different states, but here we focus on the decision process in a given state.
+We always list the actions in order from best to worst, therefore $U(a_j) > U(a{j+1}) \forall j$ (a_0 is the best action).
+In some tasks (like in Section 4), a series of actions are chosen across different states, but here we focus on the decision process in a given state.